gonewayword/programming-wiki/Browsers.md

 	 </ul>
 ```
 * The child elements, when clicked, will trigger the parent's click event.
-* Event bubbling specifically refers to bubbling event handlers from the source child, all the way up to even the document level
+* Event bubbling specifically refers to bubbling event handlers from the source child, all the way up to even the document levelgit